awsdocs/aws-freertos-docs/doc_source/freertos-ble-library.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/freertos/latest/userguide/images/blediagram.png)

-Using the Amazon FreeRTOS BLE Mobile SDKs, you can write native mobile applications that communicate with the embedded applications on your microcontroller over BLE\.
-For more information about the Amazon FreeRTOS BLE Mobile SDKs, see [Mobile SDKs for Amazon FreeRTOS Bluetooth Devices](freertos-ble-mobile.md)\.
-Amazon FreeRTOS BLE uses Amazon Cognito for user authentication on mobile devices\.
+Using the Mobile SDKs for Amazon FreeRTOS Bluetooth Devices, you can write native mobile applications that communicate with the embedded applications on your microcontroller over BLE\.
+For more information about the mobile SDKs, see [Mobile SDKs for Amazon FreeRTOS Bluetooth Devices](freertos-ble-mobile.md)\.

 In addition to supporting MQTT, the Amazon FreeRTOS BLE library includes services for configuring Wi\-Fi networks\.
 The Amazon FreeRTOS BLE library also includes some middleware and lower\-level APIs for more direct control over your BLE stack\.
 The source files for the Amazon FreeRTOS BLE library are located in [https://github.com/aws/amazon-freertos/tree/feature/ble-beta/lib/bluetooth_low_energy](https://github.com/aws/amazon-freertos/tree/feature/ble-beta/lib/bluetooth_low_energy)\.